mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 The observable effect is that the client will eventually unfreeze, but there will be a lot of resync requests in the logs.

-### Heartbeats/KeepAlive

-In order to keep the connection alive and detect faulty connection state, heartbeats are sent.

-The client only sends the heartbeats to the server, the server never sends heartbeats to the client.
-Therefore, the client has no way of learning that the connection is broken.
-Moreover, the only thing the server will do is that it will close the UI after three heartbeats have been missed;
-neither the client nor the server will attempt to repair the connection by reconnecting.

-Therefore, if the connection becomes broken, Vaadin client will often simply freeze indefinitely.

 ## Solutions to try